solarsnake/coveralls-demo-ruby/README.md

 ---

+[Coveralls](https://coveralls.io/) provides easy-to-follow setup instructions for each new repo.

-Click __Details__ next to your repo name:
+To access them, just click __Details__ next to your repo name:

 [IMAGE: Coveralls - Add Repo - Details]

-[Coveralls](https://coveralls.io/) provides easy-to-follow setup instructions for each new repo:
+And follow the steps presented:

 [IMAGE: Coveralls - New Repo - Instructions]

-Our first step is technically optional, but in the interest of good form, let's add a new file to our repo called `.coveralls.yml` with the following contents:
+Our first step is technically optional, but in the interest of good form let's add a new file called `.coveralls.yml` to our repo with the following contents:

 ```yaml
 service-name: travis-ci